openziti/ziti-doc/docfx_project/ziti/quickstarts/network/common-quickstart.md

 > This file is used to reconfigure the system in this event and it happens automatically on startup.

 Now, ssh to the newly created machine.
-Once there you can obtain the username and password for your Ziti controller by issuing this command:
+Once there you can obtain the username and password for your Ziti Controller by issuing this command:

     jq -r .password ~/.config/ziti/ziti-controller/credentials.json